neon-coder/neon-coder/README.md

-- 👋 Hi all , My name is Vedanth Kante username:(neon coder)
+- 👋 Hi all , My name is Vedanth username:(neon coder)
 - 👀 I’m interested in HTML, CSS, Javascript and Python
 - 🌱 I’m currently learning PY and JS
 - 💞️ I’m looking for collaborate on PY and JS
 - 📫 contact me @ vedanth199321@outlook.com

 ### Languages Known -
-- 5️⃣ html
-- 3️⃣ css
+- Idk Anything😅😅
-- 🟨 javascript (learning)
-- 🐍 python (learning)
+-
 ### Hobbies -
 -  💻 To code
 -  📰 To read newspaper comics